-If an application has been successful, the CoS will become available to assign from within the restricted section of the employer's SMS account and does not appear within the allocation of unrestricted CoS.
+If an application has been successful, the CoS will become available to assign from within the restricted section of the employer's SMS account.
 The format of the restricted CoS will not look any different from the unrestricted CoS but employers need to ensure that they use this new CoS for its intended purpose only.

 Employers will only be required to pay for the CoS at the point it is assigned to the individual.

 If your application is not successful and you wish for it to be re-considered the following month, you will need to re-submit the application along with the relevant paperwork.
 You are not required to pay to have your application considered.
 Employers will have to determine how many times they continue to re-submit applications for consideration if they are repeatedly rejected.
-The current rules only allow a CoS to be granted within six months of the advert being placed.
+Be mindful that the current rules only allow a CoS to be granted within six months of the advert being placed.